As Winter Set’s Head to Maupin

 This hope is what took me to Maupin, Oregon recently on a hiking adventure.
 To my delight, I found a stretch of very lightly traveled road that parallels the Deschutes River.
 It did not come without some consternation.
 I did a 100 mile bike ride around Maupin 10+ years ago and had this paved road in my mind from that former experience.
 I had failed to remember the cattle crossing grates that I had very easily walked my bike across previously.
 So, the “work around” involved parking in between cattle crossing grates that were about 2.5 miles apart.
 With an out and back I was able to get just over 5 miles of hiking in.
 This road was the most tranquil setting for a hike that I have experienced yet.
 The constant sound of the flowing water was very soothing; combined with about as flat of a grade as you will find made the hike pretty grand effort wise.
 I actually felt like I was going slightly downhill the entire time.

-To drive to Maupin from Portland I took 26 to Mt.
-Hood and then 216/197 on to Maupin.
-This route is probably the most direct route to get there and was a nice scenic drive.
-The road that I pushed along in my wheelchair is labeled “BLM Access Road” on google maps.
-The coordinates of the first cattle crossing grate are 45.166399, -121.088219.
-You will want to park on the southwest side of the grate.
-After burning some calories hiking I was definitely in a caloric deficit.
-After the hike this was remedied by taking 197 north to The Dalles and eventually 84 to Hood River for mandatory beer and pizza before returning to Portland.
-I hope to revisit this area again as winter takes hold and brings rain to PDX.
-Where do you push for adventure and exercise during the rainy season?
+To get to Maupin from Portland, I took Highway 26 to Mt.
+Hood, then continued on 216/197.
+This is likely the most direct and scenic route.
+Once in Maupin, I pushed along a road labeled “BLM Access Road” on Google Maps.
+The first cattle grate on the route is located at coordinates 45.166399, -121.088219.
+I recommend parking on the southwest side of the grate for easier access.
+After the hike, I was definitely in a caloric deficit.
+To fix that, I drove north on 197 to The Dalles, then took I-84 to Hood River.
+There, I refueled with some well-earned beer and pizza before heading back to Portland.
+I hope to return to this area when winter sets in and the rain hits Portland.
+How about you—where do you go for adventure and exercise during the rainy season?